-Despite Thin Ice, Research Ship Finds Its Home In Frozen Floe For The Next Year
+Researchers Are Freezing Their Ship Into Arctic Ice To Study Climate Change

 In the past few decades, Arctic sea ice has been dramatically reduced in both thickness and extent, and there are big knowledge gaps in how this Arctic now operates.

-Because the Arctic system is interrelated, changes in the sea ice could mean a cascade of effects in everything from how clouds are formed, to how gases like carbon dioxide are exchanged between the atmosphere and ocean, to how the system of the Arctic system operates.
+Because the Arctic system is interrelated, changes in the sea ice could mean a cascade of effects in everything from how clouds are formed, to how gases like carbon dioxide are exchanged between the atmosphere and ocean, to how the Arctic system operates.
 MOSAiC scientists will spend a year studying this system in detail.

 "We need this information because the Arctic is changing so rapidly and it's a place that we have not observed very well in the past," says Matthew Shupe, an atmospheric scientist with the University of Colorado and the National Oceanic and Atmospheric Administration, and the co-coordinator of MOSAiC.